 You got this amazingly complex machine of a body at birth, and it is its own animal.
 You’re subject to things beyond your control like gender, your age at this moment, race, and unique genetic composition that makes you tall, short, big boned, small framed and everything in between.
 What you are in control of are the experiments you apply to yourself to determine the optimal fuel for you.
 Just because a particular diet helped you lose 10 pounds a year ago doesn’t mean you should keep following it if your body is talking to you with any of those signs I mentioned above.

-Like Ashley says, I practice healthy eating as a system – that’s The Fuel System - to get a variety of whole foods in my body every day and every week in the most efficient way I can without feeling restricted.
-Don’t define yourself by your Diet - define your diet as an ever-evolving system based on the results you get through self-experimentation, adventurous cooking, and the enjoyment of real, whole food.
+Like Ashley says, I practice healthy eating as a system – that’s the Body Fuel System - to get a variety of whole foods in my body every day and every week in the most efficient way I can without feeling restricted.
+Don’t define yourself by your Diet - define your diet as an ever-evolving SYSTEM based on the results you get through self-experimentation, adventurous cooking, and the enjoyment of real, whole food.

 Each of these Diets has different guidelines and eliminates some foods and includes others.
 Is one right and all the others wrong, or do they all have something to offer us at different times?